JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task4/README.md

 ./test-endpoints.sh
 ```

-This script tests all service endpoints from within the cluster.
+This script tests all service endpoints from within the cluster. **Note** Probably doesn't work anymore due to TLS ?

 #### Setup Client Certificates {#setup-client-certificates}